 The causes of infantile hypertrophic pyloric stenosis are multifactorial.
 Both environmental factors and hereditary factors are believed to be contributory.
 Possible etiologic factors include deficiency of nitric oxide synthase containing neurons, abnormal myenteric plexus innervation, infantile hypergastrinemia, and exposure to macrolide antibiotics.

-A 2013 study found that bottle-feeding may play a role in an increased risk of hypertrophic pyloric stenosis and another 2014 cohort study assessed that treatment of young infants with macrolide antibiotics was strongly associated with infantile hypertrophic pyloric stenosis (IHPS) and should therefore only be administered if potential treatment benefits outweigh the risk.
-Maternal use of macrolides during the first two weeks after birth was also associated with an increased risk of IHPS.
+A 2013 study found that bottle-feeding may play a role in an increased risk of hypertrophic pyloric stenosis, and another 2014 cohort study assessed that treatment of young infants with macrolide antibiotics was strongly associated with infantile hypertrophic pyloric stenosis (IHPS) and should therefore only be administered if potential treatment benefits outweigh the risk.
+Maternal use of macrolides during the first 2 weeks after birth was also associated with an increased risk of IHPS.

 Nitric oxide has been demonstrated as a major inhibitory nonadrenergic, noncholinergic neurotransmitter in the GI tract, causing relaxation of smooth muscle of the myenteric plexus upon its release.
 Impairment of this neuronal nitric oxide synthase (nNOS) synthesis has been implicated in infantile hypertrophic pyloric stenosis, in addition to achalasia, diabetic gastroparesis, and Hirschsprung disease.

 A 2013 study reported the possibility that low serum lipids could be a risk factor for IHPS.
 Further studies are needed to determine the significance of these findings.

 Rogers has suggested, that persisting duodenal hyperacidity, secondary due to a high parietal cell mass (PCM) and loss of gastrin control, produces pyloric stenosis from repeated pyloric contraction in response to hyperacidity.